 FAQ's About Hair Removal Waxes and Techniques

-Warm, strip wax should be applied in a thin layer using the edge of the spatula.
-A thin application of wax provides less pull on the client's skin and is therefore less painful.
-Additionally, a thinner application means a greater return for you (more treatments per can of wax).
-Never double-dip.
+Using firm pressure, soft wax (removed with a strip) should be applied in a thin layer using the edge of the spatula.
+A thinner application of wax provides less pull on the clients skin and is, therefore, less painful.
+Additionally, a thinner application means less product used per service, yielding a greater return on investment for you.

 Yes, there are numerous situations that may contraindicate a client for waxing.
 This is not a complete list, but a general guideline.
 Client consultation is a must to determine if a client is eligible for waxing.
 If uncertain, always perform a patch test first and err on the side of caution.
 Do not wax clients: